 Surely, if the struggles of the women’s movement have taught us anything, it’s that there’s no limit on what an individual can do when left alone to their own devices, with neither societal nor governmental interference in their private lives.

 It is never too early to recognise individual freedoms and civil rights, sister.
 But, as someone working with abused women, you know for a fact that it’s always too late.

 I know you’re fighting your own battle, and you don’t have to concern yourself with the rights of gays, since you’re living your own story and defending your own rights.
 But until everyone is free, my sister, nobody is.

 They’re human beings sister, just like you and me.
-Who they choose to fuck has nothing to do with us.
+Who they choose to feck has nothing to do with us.

 Free your heart.